Personal Counseling | BCTC

 A 30-minute workshop addressing how to achieve the intricate balance between college life and personal life.

-Learn strategies to navigate the whirlwind of college life; academics, personal, and social life can be challenging for most students.
+Learn strategies to navigate the whirlwind of college life: academics, personal and social life to name a few.
 Learn to prioritize, better manage time, and maintain balance.

 Date Time

-A 45-minute workshop for increasing your ability to connect and build social supports.
+A 60-minute workshop for increasing your ability to connect and build social support.

-Learn about the risks posed by the “Epidemic of Loneliness and Isolation” we are experiencing, and how we can increase meaningful connections, experience more fulfillment in our personal lives, and strengthen our communities.
+Learn about the risks posed by the “epidemic of loneliness and isolation” we are experiencing and how we can increase meaningful conversations, experience more fulfillment in our personal lives, and strengthen communities.

 Date Time

-A 45-minute workshop to help you to face and understand the grieving process.
+A 60-minute workshop to help you face and understand the grieving process.

 Date Time

-A 30-minute workshop to help you recognize mental health challenges faced by students.
+A 30-minute workshop to help you recognize mental health challenges faced by many students.

 Increase your understanding of mental health issues faced by students, learn how to provide compassionate support to fellow students, and help them to find help if needed.